tia-cima/Google-Drive-Backup/README.md

 - 🗜️ Zips the downloaded data for efficient storage.
 - 📧 Emails notifications at the start and end of the backup process, as well as when a new token is needed for Google Drive API.
 - 🧹 Automatically deletes the downloaded data after a successful backup.
+- 💾 Save space and retain only a chosen amount of backups by eliminating older ones.

 ## 🔍 Prerequisites